osthread/Trinix/README.md

 # Trinix Discord Bot

 About Trinix:
-* Trinix is a simple community bot
+* Trinix is a simple community bot.
 * Trinix will mainly be online 24/7.

 Contact me: